 - If you advise on investment banking or finance-related matters, but do not sell securities for a commission, you need the Series 79;

-- If you sell private securities for a commission, but do not advise on investment banking or finance-related matters, you need the Series 7 (more general) or the Series 82 (more limited);
+- If you sell private securities for a commission, but do not advise on investment banking or finance-related matters, you need the Series 7 (more general), the Series 22 (for pass through securities), or the Series 82 (more limited);

 - In all cases, you need a Series 63 or Series 66 for registration in the states;

 - If you manage people who do either 1 or 2 above, you need a series 24 or its equivalent in addition to the other registrations.

 - If you are selling shares of a Direct Participation Program (a pass-through entity for tax purposes), and you do NOT have the Series 7, then you will need the Series 22.